Favourited 668 times

 **If you need to be picked up & dropped off from these places, a fee will be charged.
 Ask when arranging your stay how much the fee for transportation will be.**

 Be considerate & schedule your arrival between 9am & 5pm.
 I do not want to drive to airport at 10pm!

 Downtown Tabor City is about a 15 minute walk from the farm--a few stores and small restaurants, but that is about it, not much to do or see.
 The farm is in a rural area, which means helpers should realize the pace of life is slower and relaxing.
 Walks in the forest, making hand-churned ice cream, sitting in the hammock chairs on the upstairs veranda, lazy afternoon naps, campfires & 'smores in the evening, shooting lessons, movie marathons are some of the recreational activities after work.

 There are books, DVDs, games, music & conversation for entertainment.
 I try to plan outings to show helpers the region around the farm.
 Just don't expect shopping trips/guided tours every afternoon, or wild parties every evening.
 I speak English and Geordie.

 I have recently quit smoking tobacco.
 So, consult with me about tobacco use while on the farm.
 No cigars/blunts in house.

 Myrtle Beach, SC--the Grand Strand--is just down the road(30 minutes) and is a huge tourist destination that has almost everything imaginable thing you could want to do available there.
-Lake Waccamaw & Lake Tabor, plus several rivers--Waccamaw, Lumber, Pee Dee--are also a short distance away--swimming trips are a frequent activity for our helpers.
+Lake Waccamaw & Lake Tabor, plus several rivers--Waccamaw, Lumber, Little Pee Dee--are also a short distance away--swimming trips are a frequent activity for our helpers.